LukeGrahamLandry/franca/devlog.md

   problem is that the memory is @static() so wrapping the vtable happens multiple times
-- now it gets as far as producing a binary (which doesn't work). hopefully it's just that dumb_emit_ir still =true,
+- now it gets as far as producing a binary (which doesn't work). hopefully it's just that dumb_emit_ir still =true, yeah. works now (still no vm). there's a path through easy_abi that gets back to a real compiler that repros.

 ## (Jan 11)